shrinerb/shrine/doc/creating_storages.md

 linter.call
 ```

-The linter will test your methods with simple IO objects, and raise an error
+The linter will test your methods with fake IO objects, and raise a
-with an appropriate message if a part of the specification isn't satisfied.
+`Shrine::LintError` if any part of the contract isn't satisfied.

 If you want to specify the IO object to use for testing (e.g. you need the IO
 to be an actual image), you can pass in a lambda which returns the IO when